zhangyumingsh/kernel-rk/Documentation/admin-guide/pm/cpufreq.rst

-The next major initialization step for a new policy object is to attach a scaling governor to it (to begin with, that is the default scaling governor determined by the kernel configuration, but it may be changed later via ``sysfs``).
+The next major initialization step for a new policy object is to attach a scaling governor to it (to begin with, that is the default scaling governor determined by the kernel command line or configuration, but it may be changed later via ``sysfs``).
 First, a pointer to the new policy object is passed to the governor's ``->init()`` callback which is expected to initialize all of the data structures necessary to handle the given policy and, possibly, to add a governor ``sysfs`` interface to it.
 Next, the governor is started by invoking its ``->start()`` callback.

-That callback it expected to register per-CPU utilization update callbacks for all of the online CPUs belonging to the given policy with the CPU scheduler.
+That callback is expected to register per-CPU utilization update callbacks for all of the online CPUs belonging to the given policy with the CPU scheduler.
 The utilization update callbacks will be invoked by the CPU scheduler on important events, like task enqueue and dequeue, on every iteration of the